-- 1. Power off the device. - 2.
-Remove the standard battery cover that comes installed on the device, if it is not already removed. - a) Loosen the captive screw that secures the battery cover, using a Phillips (PH00) screwdriver. - b) Lift the battery cover from the handle. - 3.
-Slide the tab at the top of the battery cover with the USB programming cable into the slot on the back of the device.
+- 1. Touch and hold the scan key to wake the device. - 2.
+Touch and hold U. - 3.
+Touch Power off. - 4.
+Remove the standard battery cover that comes installed on the device, if it is not already removed. - a) Using a Phillips (PH00) screwdriver, loosen the captive screw that secures the battery cover. - b) Rotate the battery cover up, and remove it from the handle.

+5. Slide the tab at the top of the battery cover with the USB programming cable into the slot on the back of the device.

-4. Push the bottom of the battery cover down, until it snaps into place.
+6. Push the bottom of the cover down until it snaps into place.